 In order to minimize the final disposal volume of waste, the Mitsubishi Electric Group conducts thorough waste analysis and separation (conversion to valuable resources), exploits waste disposal contractors, works to improve waste transportation efficiency, and has set "final disposal ratio" as an important indicator.
 Furthermore, in order to prevent waste-based pollution and end-of-life home appliance disposal issues, we ensure strict legal compliance and are taking steps to introduce an electronic manifest system.

-To reduce the environmental impact of its product and services, the Mitsubishi Electric Group promotes Design for Environment activities based on product assessments derived from three perspectives: "effective use of resources," "efficient use of energy" and "avoidance of substances that are particularly harmful to the environment."
+To reduce the environmental impact of our products and services, the Mitsubishi Electric Group promotes Design for Environment activities determined from three perspectives: "reducing resource inputs", "reducing life-cycle CO2" and "avoiding emissions of environmentally hazardous substances".

 Regarding products, in order to design easily recyclable products, we hold Design for Environment technical seminars, which provide an opportunity for feedback on product design.
 We also develop technologies for recovering and sorting materials, as well as technologies for utilizing recycled materials.
 End-of-life products recovered under Japan's Home Appliance Recycling Law are processed appropriately and recycled at a Group company.

 |Compliance||G4-EN29||Monetary value of significant fines and total number of non-monetary sanctions for non-compliance with environmental laws and regulations||-|